edkademan/sesshin-greeter/Readme.txt

   participant that participant's room, possible shower, possible shower time, job, and so on.
 The other files simply describe their respective items.
 For example, rooms.tsv lists the allowable room numbers, and shower-times.tsv lists the possible shower times.

+1.1.2 shower assignments
+╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌

   In what follows the word "showers" refers both to showers and to the soaking baths.

   You can assign to each individual participant a particular shower but you don't have to.
 If you don't the system will assign one for you.
 The same is true for shower times.
 If you leave that field blank the system will pick a time for that individual.
 The shower that it picks will be close to that person's bedroom and the time that it picks will not conflict with that person's job.
+If you don't want an individual to have a shower assignment at all just describe their shower as "ignore".

   Also, you can specify a "shower time" that is actually a long span that implies several possible shower time slots.
 For example, if you describe the beginning and ending shower times as "8:00am 2:00pm" the program will pick some slot either in the rest period immediately after the morning work period or in the period immediately after lunch, and will not pick one later in the day.

-To summarize, you can assign
+  To summarize, a shower can be either
+  • a shower as described in showers.tsv or
+  • "ignore" or
+  • blank,
+  a shower time can be
+  • a span such as "8:00am 2:00pm" or
+  • a starting time such as "12:50pm" (This is the same as "12:50pm 1:10pm".) or
+  • blank,
+  and the shower/shower-time combination can be

-  • a shower and a shower time,
+  • a specific shower and a specific shower time,
-  • a shower with no shower time,
+  • a specific shower with no shower time,
-  • a shower time with no shower or
+  • a specific shower time with no shower or
-  • neither a shower or shower time.
+  • neither a shower nor a shower time.

+1.2 Diagnostics
+───────────────

   In addition to generating the pdf documents sdocs checks to make sure the information is coherent and complains if: